For Authors

 We strongly encourage authors to adhere to the FAIR principles (Findability, Accessibility, Interoperability, and Reusability).
 To support reproducibility and long-term scholarly value, we recommend that authors make the data underlying their findings openly available whenever possible.
 Data should be deposited in a trusted, domain-appropriate open-access repository prior to or immediately following publication.
 Authors are asked to clearly describe where and how their data can be accessed in a dedicated data availability statement in the cover letter and published manuscript.

-Conference papers may be submitted like any other paper and are subject to the JAE’s normal peer-review process.
-Most conference papers need substantial revision to meet the stringent standards for an academic journal.
-Authors should rewrite their papers accordingly, before submitting them.
+Conference papers may be submitted like any other research paper and are subject to the JAE’s normal screening and peer review.
+Conference papers often need substantial revision to meet the stringent standards of an academic journal.

 DEBATES

 Debate articles are read by at least two JAE editorial board members.
 The process is similar to peer review, with authors receiving feedback and potential requests for revision.
-The review process may not be fully anonymised, depending on which editorial board members see the paper.
+The review process may not be fully anonymised, depending on which editorial board members are involved.
 Internal readings and reviews are focused entirely on the scholarly merits and contemporary-interest value of the work.

 The aim of this category is to allow for the relatively speedy publication of certain items, given the changing landscape of political practices and studies in Africa.
-Nonetheless, we still require a high academic standard for papers in this category.
+We still require a high academic standard for papers in this category.

 ELECTION NOTES